 Social distancing is an attempt to slow the spread of the highly contagious coronavirus (COVID-19).
 Countries, states, and cities globally have implemented various restrictions on social distancing and have encouraged people to stay at home to help curb the spread of the virus.

-The rules may vary in different areas, so you need to know the social distancing rules where you live.
+The rule may vary in different areas, which is why you need to know the social distancing rules on where you live.

-Currently, we are practising a social distance of 1.5 meters from other people and no gathering of more than ten people in one place.
+Currently, we are practising a social distance of 1.5 meters from other people and no gathering of more than 10 people in one place.

 We can all help stop the spread of the virus.
 The more distance between you and others, the harder it is for the virus to transmit.
 Here are several dos and don’ts of social distancing.

 Social Distancing – Do’s

 Keep a daily virtual routine and participate in virtual workout classes, book clubs, or streaming activities of your choice.